Director, Doctoral Program in Business

 Academic and Professional Engagement Activities

 Dr. Noushi Rahman is a Professor of Management.
-He is the Management concentration advisor of Lubin's doctoral program and also the course coordinator of the undergraduate capstone course.
+He is the Director Lubin's Doctoral Program.
 He joined the Lubin School of Business in 2003.

-The courses he has taught include Business Strategy (MGT 490) and Organizational Behavior (MGT 322) at the undergraduate level, Competitive Business Strategy (MGT 637), Corporate Diversification Strategy (MGT 638), and Business Strategy and Stakeholder Responsibility (MBA 688) at the graduate (masters) level, and Seminar in Strategic Management (MGT 836) at the graduate (doctoral) level.
+The courses he has taught include Business Strategy (MGT 490) and Organizational Behavior (MGT 322) at the undergraduate level, Competitive Business Strategy (MGT 637), Corporate Diversification Strategy (MGT 638), Business Strategy and Stakeholder Responsibility (MBA 688), and Strategic Decisions (MBA 820) at the graduate (masters) level, and Explorations in Business Research (DPS 870) and Seminar in Strategic Management (MGT 836) at the graduate (doctoral) level.
 He is heavily engaged in incorporating technology to enhance learning.
-In recent years, he has developed content for publisher-supported online platforms (e.g., Connect by McGraw Hill), redesigned content for online courses, and taught numerous online-only courses for the iPace program.
+In recent years, he has developed content for publisher-supported online platforms (e.g., Connect by McGraw Hill), redesigned content for online courses, and taught numerous online-only (asynchronous and synchronous) and hybrid courses for various programs.

 Dr. Rahman's research interests include cooperative and competitive strategy; corporate social and environmental responsibility, and corporate misconduct and reputation.
 His papers have been published in Journal of Business Ethics, Business & Society, and Long Range Planning among others.
+These publications have drawn strong scholarly interests, according to major citation indices.
 From 2005-2014, he served as a member of the editorial board of Group and Organization Management.
 He has reviewed for Organization Studies, Long Range Planning, Journal of Business Ethics, and Business & Society among others.